jonaschoi/se-projects/docker-demos/README.md

 	- This is where plugin hot deployment will occur.

 ### Removing a Plugin
 1. Log into the container.
-Container names can be found in the docker-compose.yml
+Container names can be found in the docker-compose.yml.
 	- `docker exec -it ${CONTAINER_NAME} bash`
 2. Navigate to the osgi/modules or osgi/marketplace directory.
 You will be in the `/opt/liferay` directory.
 3. Delete the specific module.
 	- `rm -f ${PLUGIN_NAME}`
+4. To exit from the container command line, use the command belowe.
+This is the same terminology as SSH sessions.
+	- `exit`

 ### Clearing Caches
 - Cache directories are not persisted in the container and not mapped to Docker volumes, so restarting the container will clear both the Tomcat and OSGi caches.